Table of contents

 - Explainer videos are short.
 They are extremely straightforward, usually limited to 90 seconds.

 - Simplicity.
 There’s no complicated five-act structure.
 The three main questions answered are “What”, “How”, and “Why”.

 - Voice-overs (VO).
 Using a VO instead of having actors speak is a defining characteristics of explainer videos.

 - Music.
 Light tunes are a common way to bring something dynamic to simply reading off text.

 - The use of branding colors.
-It’s recommended to incorporate the brand palette during the explainer video to increase the level of brand recognition.
+They recommend incorporating the brand palette during the explainer video to increase the level of brand recognition.

-When it comes to explainer video script writing, it’s highly recommended to keep a particular target audience in mind.
+When it comes to explainer business video script writing tips, it’s highly recommended to keep a particular target audience in mind.
 Knowing how to define the needs of the audience and explaining the solution in a way that’s familiar to a viewer is crucial for explainer videos.

 Example: we were asked to create an explainer video for kitchen rent service Pilotworks.
 The service allows you to rent a kitchen space of every level and any specialty.
 The idea is that anyone may have a set of professional tools for an affordable price.

 At a first glance, it might seem like there isn’t anything particularly difficult about writing an explainer video script.
 In reality, it can be quite challenging, especially given the fact that the art of writing short scripts for business-oriented videos is not widely discussed.
 A fair share of business owners tends to underestimate the importance of a script writing for explainer videos.
 If you think that writing an explainer video script is not a big deal, here are a few things to consider that might change your mind.